TomNotArtem/Android_11_on_HTC_One_M7/README.md

 ## Opening the bootloader:
 *Attention!
 When you open the bootloader, the internal memory of the phone will be completely cleared!
 Save the data to your PC.*

-0. Register on the website [https://www.htcdev.com/](HTCDev.com)
+0. Register on the website [HTCDev.com](https://www.htcdev.com/) (The site describes the process in detail and in pictures, so this stage can be visualized according to the instructions on the site.)
 1. Select Unlock Bootloader and click Start
 2. Select all other supported models from the list and click Start Unlocking the bootloader
 3. We agree to all the conditions and go to the instructions page (the Instructions button for unlocking the bootloader).
 4. Switch the phone to the fast boot mode (bootloader): turn off the phone by pressing the power button and holding it until it starts to reboot, then release the power and immediately press the volume down button (-) and hold until you get into the bootloader
 5. Check how the phone was identified in the device manager.
 It must be MyHTC.
 If not, install the driver again.
-6. In the c folder:\android with the Shift key pressed, right-click anywhere and select Open Command Window.
-The command line will start, in which it should be written c:\android >
+6. In the c:\android with the Shift key pressed, right-click anywhere and select Open Command Window.
+The command line will start, in which it should be written C:\android
 7. At the command prompt, type the ```fastboot oem get_identifier_token``` command
 8. Select and copy the text (right-click, select Mark, press Enter) as shown in step 9 on HTCDev 9 website.
 Insert the "My Device ID Token" into the form:" on htcdev.com and click Submit (step 10)